prebid/prebid.github.io/prebid-mobile/pbm-api/ios/pbm-adunit-ios.md

 `completion`: Closure which receives one argument, the enum `ResultCode`.
 There is no return value.

-### addUserKeyword

-Obtains the user keyword and value for targeting of a Prebid Mobile ad unit.
-If the key already exists the value will be appended to the `customKeywords` property.
-No duplicates will be added.

-**Parameters**

-`key`: A String to be used to check if an existing value exists in the `customKeywords` property.

-`value`: A String to be appended to the `customKeywords` property.

-### removeUserKeyword
-Remove a key and all its associated values from `customKeywords` of a given Prebid Mobile ad unit.

-**Parameters**

-`forKey`: A string containing the key to remove from `customKeywords`.

-### clearUserKeywords
-Remove all keys and all values from a given Prebid Mobile ad unit.

 ### setAutoRefreshMillis
 If set on a given Prebid Mobile ad unit, the `fetchDemand` function will be called every `periodMillis` until `stopAutoRefresh` is called.
 Each call to `fetchDemand` will invoke the `onComplete` function.
 This refresh only pertains to Prebid Mobile and not to any ad server refresh processes.
 It is suggested that the adServes refresh be turned off.